rasbt/smilite/README.md

 ### comp_2_smile_files.py (checking for duplicates across 2 files)

-Compares SMILE strings between 2 input CSV files, where each file consists of rows with 2 columns ZINC_ID,SMILE_string to identify duplicate SMILE string across both files.
+Compares SMILES strings between 2 input CSV files, where each file consists of rows with 2 columns ZINC_ID,SMILE_string to identify duplicate SMILES string across both files.
 Generates a new CSV file with ZINC IDs of identified duplicates listed in a 3rd-nth column(s).

 **Usage:**